Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-kronecker.rst

 Constraints
 -----------
 The Kronecker Matrix Product does not contain any constraints.
-It is a single kernel design except when ``TP_SSR > 1`` in which case the port connections force placement of the kernels on separate tiles.
+It is a single-kernel design except when ``TP_SSR > 1`` in which case the port connections force placement of the kernels on separate tiles.

 Code Example
 ============